 - Maintain your healthy habits.
 Having a few too many glasses of egg nog can dampen your holiday spirit; alcohol can lift your mood but then drop you lower than before.
 Eat well.
 Exercise regularly.
 Get a good night’s sleep.
 These are three ways to battle stress, winter blues, and even colds.

 - Stay within budget.
 Finances are huge source of stress for many people.
 Try to eliminate the unnecessary and stay within your budget.
-A call or a visit to tell someone how important they are can be more meaningful than a gift.
+A call or an online visit to tell someone how important they are can be more meaningful than a gift.
 Enjoy free activities like walking or driving around to look at holiday decorations, going window shopping, or making your own decorations or presents.

 - Consider why the holidays are important to you.
 Make that your priority.
 Develop your own meaningful family traditions that don’t have to cost a lot of money.
 Try not to take things too seriously.
 Fun or silly things to do, games or movies that make you laugh, playing with pets, and time alone or with a partner are all good ways to reduce stress.
 Use this time of year to help regain perspective.